Need help finding something?

 It also often includes the outside dimension of each case and the total cubic content and total weight of the shipment.

 Usually, cargo manifests or packing lists are not specifically required by the Customs authorities, from various importing countries.
-However, they serve as useful supplements to the commercial invoice that accompanies the export shipment.

 Health Certificate

-When animals, animal products or plant products abroad are exported, the importing country usually requires a certificate of health or sanitary certificate.
+When animals, animal products or plant products are exported, the importing country usually requires a certificate of health or sanitary certificate.

 This document certifies that the goods exported are free from disease and insect pests or, in the case of food products that they have been prepared in accordance with prescribed standards.